Infotecs/domain_tools/README.rst

    $ get_ldap_users -h

-All settings and domain fields' bindings are could be placed in a settings file which should be in a JSON format.
-See `users_bind_template.json` for an example.
+All settings and domain fields' bindings are could be customized using settings file which should be in a JSON format.
+Run the following to save defaults to the settings.json file:

+   $ get_ldap_users gen-defaults settings.json

-Parameter `user_bindings` should contain values in the following format:
+Parameter `field_bindings` should contain values in the following format:

    {field_iternal_name}: [ {field-order}, {domain-field-name} ]